jogori77/pdsnd_github/README.md

-*Project and README file created on 25th October 2021*
+*Project and README file created on 25th October 2021 in Ireland*

 **BIKESHARE project**